hassansin/wp-plugin-template/README.md

-## An Object-oriented Wordpres Plugin Template to Kickstart Plugin Development.
+## An Object-oriented Wordpress Plugin Template to Kickstart Plugin Development

 WIP